smarie/python-pyfields/docs/index.md

 #### hash, dict, eq, repr

 `pyfields` now works hand in hand with `autoclass`.
 That way, your field definitions can directly be reused for most of the class behaviour.
 From version 1.4 on, a dedicated `@autoclass` decorator is directly exported from `pyfields`.
-That way you do not have to specify `autofields=True` anymore.
+That way you do not have to specify `autofields=True` anymore, and furthermore you can specify `check_types=True` like in `@autofields`.

 ```python
 from pyfields import field, autoclass